-ALARM HIGH When the button 'HIGH ALARM' is pressed down, the high alarm limits are displayed.
-The high alarm limits can be altered by using the buttons ' $\downarrow$ ' or ' $\uparrow$ ' below the displays for the respective channels.
-At least code level 1 is required for alteration.
-ALARM LOW When the button 'LOW ALARM' is pressed down, the low alarm limits are displayed.
-The low alarm limits can be altered by using the buttons ' $\downarrow$ ' or ' $\uparrow$ ' below the displays for the respective channels.
-At least code level 1 is required for alteration.
+ALARM HIGH When the button 'HIGH ALARM' is pressed down, the high alarm limits can be altered by using the buttons '↓' or '↑' below the displays for the respective channels.
+At least code level 1 is required for alteration of the values.
+ALARM LOW When the button 'LOW ALARM' is pressed down, the low alarm limits can be altered by using the buttons '\subset' or '\tau' below the displays for the respective channels.
+At least code level 1 is required for alteration of the values.